sofmeright/VirtualDisplayDriver_Wizard/README.md

 Issues in advance:
 - None that I am aware of at this time.
 - OH WAIT UGLY -> UGLY UI is AN ISSUE!
 Whats up next?
 A GUI rework!
+- Spoke too soon, minor issue easy to fix will do soon.
+To have the selected RenderEngine save to file, you will need to edit a priority.
+(You can even press F2 then Press ENTER) There is no logic to detect when a user changes makes a selection in the combo box and in turn to write to file.
+For now its recommended to use this workaround.

 Things that work:
 - User named backups feature